-The BC Oil& Gas Commission is the provincial regulator responsible for regulating Oil& Gas activities in British Columbia.
+The BC Oil & Gas Commission (now the BCER) is the provincial regulator responsible for regulating Oil & Gas activities in British Columbia.
 When a well, facility, or pipeline becomes orphaned (when an oil and gas company is declared bankrupt or cannot be located) the Commission has the option of using the Orphan Site Reclamation Fund to decommission and clean up the site.

 “To meet the Commission’s mission of protecting public safety and the environment, we plan to deactivate pipelines and abandon high priority wells within one year of orphan designation.
 This ensures the orphans are in a safe state while we plan large area-based decommissioning and restoration programs to maximize efficiencies and rates of closure.
 We’re aiming to complete restoration work within 10 years of an orphan’s designation.”

 Allocating budget is a careful process where the specific risks and remediation costs of each site must be assessed and weighed in order to achieve maximum public benefit.

 When Fieldshare began working with the BC Oil & Gas Commission, they were looking for a software that could handle their orphan wells lifecycle.